salaboy/from-monolith-to-k8s/argocd/README.md

 Once the application is up and running you should see the new version of the up showing the Debug Banner on top:

 ![](imgs/app-debug.png)

+# Recap

+In this tutorial we created our **Staging Environment** using an Argo CD application.
+This allowed us to sync the configuration located inside a GitHub repository to our running Kubernetes Cluster in KinD.
+If you make changes to the content of the GitHub repository and refresh the ArgoCD application, ArgoCD will notice that our Environment is out of sync.
+If we use an automated sync strategy, ArgoCD will run the sync step automatically for us everytime it notices that there has been changes in the configuration.
+For more information check the [project website](https://argo-cd.readthedocs.io/en/stable/) or [my blog](https://www.salaboy.com).

+Do you want to improve this tutorial?
+Create an issue, drop me a message on [Twitter](https://twitter.com/salaboy) or send a Pull Request.